Skip to content

 What’s next?

-The digital workplace will continue to evolve, with or without input from management.
+The digital workplace will continue to evolve.
 Thanks to the exponential growth of mobile, and the shift to hybrid and remote work environments, the tools and technology employees require to do their job will change.
 Current technologies will be exchanged for new ones, and new technology will be adopted internally.

-The best organizations will evolve their digital workplaces faster, with purpose, and with approval.
+The best organizations will faster, with purpose, and with approval.
 But that doesn’t mean employees won’t still dictate a lot of this direction.
-We’ve definitely seen that first hand, as many organizations with frontline employees and deskless workers are turning to mobile solutions
+We’ve seen that first hand, as many organizations with frontline employees and deskless workers are turning to mobile solutions

 As for the term itself, it doesn’t seem to be disappearing anytime soon.
 Unlike expressions previously used (e.g. Enterprise 2.0), the term resonates at a deeper level.
 However, as digital transformations continue all businesses will become digital (or fail), and when everything is digital we will again refer to it as just the workplace.

-Businesses who capitalize on this evolution will be better positioned in areas of innovation, productivity, and collaboration.
-In addition, well executed digital workplaces will help organizations attract the right employees to remain competitive in an almost exclusively digital world.
+Businesses who leverage digital workplace tools will be better positioned in areas of innovation, productivity, and collaboration.
+They will also attract the right employees to remain competitive in an almost exclusively digital world.